Integration of Master Planning with Design

 Operations

-Note that the above is not intended to be a complete list of methodologies employed at each phase of the project, but rather indicates how PERA methodologies relate to existing methodology sets.
-By understanding how Manufacturing Facilities, Control and Information Systems, and Human and Organizational design methodolgies relate to each other, it is possible to define interfaces and information exchange requirements.
+Note that the above is not intended to be a complete list of procedures employed at each phase of the project, but rather indicates how PERA relates to existing procedure sets.
+By understanding how Production Facilities, Control and Information Systems, and Human and Organizational design methodolgies relate to each other, it is possible to define interfaces and information exchange requirements.
 If this information exchange is not carried out at the correct points in the design process, major schedule and cost implications will result.

-The following diagram shows typical "deliverables" or documents produced at each phase of the Enterprise.
+The following diagram shows typical "deliverables" or documents produced at each phase of the Enterprise that must contain design and procurement information for control and information systems and networks.

 Pera_Activities.gif - 19758 Bytes